meghanakaranam1/meghanakaranam1/README.md

 - 👋 Hi, I’m Meghana Karnam
 - 👀 I’m interested in Math,Machine Learning and everything in between
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on reasearch projects on Deep learning
 - 📫 How to reach me DM @meghanakaranam7 on twitter!

 <!---